We proudly present a new gallery focusing on the YAK project, an ultra-modern home by Ayutt and Associates Design.

 The upper level hallway continues the rich wood flooring.
 In the distance, we see the immense, two story open living room with shelves high enough to require a built-in ladder.

-Master bedroom, located in the upper level box structure, features rich hardwood flooring in contrast to the dark and modern sleek surfaces found elsewhere.
+Primary bedroom, located in the upper level box structure, features rich hardwood flooring in contrast to the dark and modern sleek surfaces found elsewhere.
 Full height glass on both sides opens the space to the environment.

 Returning to the lower level, we see the glass hallway panels in fully open position, allowing for cross ventilation throughout the home.